oren/oren.github.io/python/README.md

 ## Lesson 1: test driven development
 * What will you do? write your first python program with tests.
-* Time: 5 minutes
+* Time: 5 minutes.
-* Requirements: a laptop
+* Requirements: a laptop.

 ## 1. Do this
 Open the terminal, copy the code below into my_program.py file and run `python my_program.py`.